 Sometimes it will be helpful for school to request some additional support from an outside agency.
+This is made through a referral to our SEND hub.
 At Bishop Monkton School we currently receive advice and support from an Education Psychologist, Speech and Language therapist, Occupational therapist, Autism Specialist teacher and other specialist teachers for areas such as social, emotional well-being, and cognition and learning.
 These professionals are based in our local SEND hub and can work with children and staff to help support children through developing intervention strategies and activities to develop skills.
 If any specialist equipment or training is required, we contact the relevant professionals and ensure that resources are in place in time to provide a smooth transition.
 If we feel that it is appropriate to involve outside specialist support to meet the needs of your child, parents will be consulted and asked to give their consent before a referral is made.

 What are the arrangements for handling complaints from parents of children with SEND about the provision made at the school?